chetanpatilll/-Arduino-Solar-Lighting-Automation/README.md

 # Arduino-Solar-Lighting-Automation 🌞💡
-This project leverages Arduino technology, solar panels, and LED lights to create a sustainable and efficient street lighting solution.
-By harnessing solar energy during the day, the system powers streetlights at night, ensuring eco-friendly and cost-effective outdoor illumination.
+This project is an innovative and energy-efficient street lighting system powered by solar energy using Arduino, LEDs, LDR (Light Dependent Resistor), IR and flame sensors.
+The system optimizes energy consumption by maintaining low brightness at night and dynamically increasing the LED brightness upon detecting vehicles or motion via IR sensors.
+The flame sensor adds a safety feature by alerting in case of fire near the lights.
+Designed to operate autonomously, this project promotes sustainability and smart energy usage for modern street lighting solutions.

 ![Final Project Image](https://github.com/user-attachments/assets/7f1dc87b-7375-4a4e-9b5b-379dfabdf862)